Recommended Resources

 I do think that retreats are a sacred space and they tend to find you as much as you find them.
 When people ask my advice about finding retreats, I encourage people to follow their gut and pay attention to the opportunities that come across their path.

-We consume a lot of media as a distraction in our culture but if you slow down and really pay attention to the books, films and music in your life, you will find layers of meaning and storytelling that help you navigate your experience and understanding of the world.
+People consume a lot of media as a distraction in our culture but if you slow down and really pay attention to the books, films and music in your life and the emotional impact that is has on you, you will find layers of meaning and storytelling that help you navigate your experience and understanding of the world.

 I hope that you are able to enjoy connecting with the people and resources that you find along the way on your path.
-Learning about ourselves and deepening our experience can be incredibly hard but it is the greatest adventure that you will go on in life.
+Learning about yourself and deepening your experience can be incredibly hard but it is the greatest adventure that you will go on in life.